Dr. Kirby's Blog

 Kirby Plastic Surgery now offers its tummy tuck patients improved pain management using local anesthetic delivered through an intraoperative “TAP block,” which reduces the need for postoperative medication and leads to a quicker return to normal activities.

-Fort Worth, TX, August 25, 2020—Dr. Emily Kirby of Kirby Plastic Surgery is pleased to announce that her AAAASF-accredited plastic surgery center now offers Transverse Abdominis Plane (TAP) nerve blocks, a technique that relieves discomfort in patients undergoing abdominoplasty procedures, or tummy tucks.
+Fort Worth, TX, August 25, 2020—Dr. Emily Kirby of Kirby Plastic Surgery is pleased to announce that her Quad-A-accredited plastic surgery center now offers Transverse Abdominis Plane (TAP) nerve blocks, a technique that relieves discomfort in patients undergoing abdominoplasty procedures, or tummy tucks.
 TAP blocks have proven to be an effective part of a multi-modal pain management plan after various abdominal surgeries, such as cesarean sections and hernia repair, and now they will be available to individuals seeking a tummy tuck in Fort Worth.
 Importantly, this localized pain management technique reduces the necessary amount of pain medication, including opioids, thereby helping to reduce unwanted postoperative side effects.

 “We are pleased to add TAP Blocks to our surgical repertoire,” says Dr. Kirby, who serves as Chief of Plastic Surgery at Texas Health Resources Harris Methodist Hospital.
 “Now that our recovery regimen requires less medication, tummy tuck patients will suffer fewer side effects, including constipation, nausea, and chemical dependence, among others.”